 6. Stay Up-to-Date with Government Regulations

 Federal privacy laws can be changed at just about any time.
-With that in mind, it is important that you stay up-to-date with the latest federal requirements that govern your practice areas.
+With that in mind, it is important that you stay up-to-date with the latest federal requirements that govern your law firm cyber security and your practice areas.
 This can be tricky, as you must also be mindful of state requirements, such as the aforementioned privacy and data security laws.

 Periodically review government regulations and conduct an audit of your security practices.
 Doing so is a great way to verify compliance and prevent your firm from incurring unexpected penalties.

-A data breach response plan should outline how you plan to protect sensitive data should a breach occur.
+A law firm data breach response plan should outline how you plan to protect sensitive data should a breach occur.
 The ideal plan will include several layers of response, including:

 - Assessment of scope

-Creating a detailed plan will help you mitigate the business impacts of a data breach and protect confidential client data.
+Creating a detailed data security breach plan will help you mitigate the business impacts of a data breach and protect confidential client data.